 Do Your Feet Tingle, Burn Or Go Numb?

-Peripheral neuropathy is a condition that effects diabetics and can cause tingling, burning or numbness in your feet.
+Peripheral neuropathy is a condition that can cause tingling, burning or numbness in your feet.
+It can be commonly seen in diabetic patients.

 This disease causes weakness, numbness and pain (usually in your hands or feet), as well as a loss of sensation that may be compared to the feeling of wearing a thick stocking.